Chicken Kiev: Convenience food

 In the middle of the 20th century, semi-processed ground meat cutlets were introduced in the USSR.
 Colloquially known as Mikoyan cutlets (named after Soviet politician Anastas Mikoyan), these were cheap pork or beef cutlet-shaped patties which resembled industrially produced American beef burgers.
 Some varieties bore names of well known Russian restaurant dishes but they had little in common with the original dishes.
 In particular, a variety of a pork patty was called "Kiev-style cutlet".
 Since the late Soviet times, "real" chicken Kiev cutlets have been offered in Russia as convenience food.

 Introduced in Britain during 1979, chicken Kiev was Marks & Spencer company's first ready-made meal.
 It remains popular in the UK, being readily available in supermarkets and served in some restaurant chains.
 Due to its popularity, it is included in the UK inflation basket which is composed by the Office for National Statistics for calculations of the consumer price inflation indices.
-The wide popularity of chicken Kiev as a pre-packaged meal led to the term Kiev being applied to various stuffed chicken dishes, such as "leek-and-bacon Kiev" or "cheese-and-ham Kiev" (the same dish as chicken cordon bleu).
-Vegetarian Kievs were introduced in the UK in the 1990s, and are popular vegetarian convenience foods.
+The wide popularity of chicken Kiev as a pre-packaged meal led to the term Kiev being applied to various stuffed chicken dishes, such as "leek-and-bacon Kiev", "cheese-and-ham Kiev" (the same dish as chicken cordon bleu), and "vegetarian Kiev" (made from beans).